Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Introduction

-{\it EIT DoF and capacity analysis.} The study of EIT DoF and capacity analysis dates back to 1987~\cite{bucci1987spatial}, where a general scattered EM field observed on a manifold external to a source sphere is first analyzed by a bandlimited approximation analysis.
+{\bf EIT DoF and capacity analysis.} The DoF analysis of physically consistent channels belongs to classical information theory that even dates back to 1946~\cite{gabor1946theory} in the pre-Shannon era.
+After Shannon's seminal work in 1948 that established the fundamental coding theorems for information theory, the DoF problem, i.e., evaluating the number of independent scalars that can be transmitted through the channel per unit temporal/spatial resource, becomes increasingly important.
+In the renowned tetralogy~\cite{slepian1961prolate,landau1961prolate,landau1962prolate3,slepian1964prolate4}, D. Slepian, H. O. Pollak and H. J. Landau studied the bandlimited property of temporal waveform channels, and perfectly addressed the associated information-theoretic DoF problem.
+These works established the standard techniques in dealing with channels with physical bandwidth constraints, and they triggered the subsequent spatial bandwidth analyses for communication systems by considering more practical EM constraints~\cite{bucci1987spatial,franceschetti2015landau,franceschetti2017wave}.
+The first study of EIT DoF analysis is attributed to O. Bucci and G. Franceschetti in 1987~\cite{bucci1987spatial}, where a general scattered EM field observed on a manifold external to a source sphere was analyzed by a bandlimited approximation analysis.
 The bandwidth of the approximation bases is termed ``spatial bandwidth''.
-Based on the asymptotic analysis in~\cite{bucci1987spatial}, the authors of~\cite{bucci1989degrees} further provides rigorous analysis to the DoF of a general scattered field, given that the spatial bandwidth is known in advance.
-Both of the above works are aimed at evaluating the observed DoF, i.e., the essential dimension of the space composed of all the possible observed field configurations.
-Since no constraints are imposed on the source of the field, the transmitter has not been considered.
-To address this problem, a general EIT analysis framework based on solving eigen-systems of the transceiver has been proposed in~\cite{miller2000communicating,gruber2008new}.
-By treating the wireless channel as a spatio-temporal linear operator, the capacity is derived via an eigen analysis on this operator.
-Following this theoretical framework, in~\cite{jensen2008capacity}, a numerical algorithm for solving the eigen-systems is proposed to compute the capacity between transceivers.
+Based on the asymptotic analysis in~\cite{bucci1987spatial}, the authors of~\cite{bucci1989degrees} further provided non-asymptotic analysis to the DoF of a general scattered field, given that the spatial bandwidth was known in advance.
+Both of the above works are aimed at evaluating the observed DoF, i.e., the essential dimension of the space which contains all the possible observed fields.
+Since no constraints were imposed on the source of the field, the transmitter had not been considered.
+To address this problem, a general EIT analysis framework based on solving eigen-systems of the transceiver has been proposed in~\cite{miller2000communicating, gruber2008new, franceschetti2017wave}, and was generalized to arbitrarily shaped transceiver surfaces in~\cite{mikki2023shannon}.
+The instantaneous DoF and capacity are calculated by considering the wireless channel as a spatio-temporal linear operator, and performing an eigen-analysis on this operator.
+Following this theoretical foundation, the authors of~\cite{jensen2008capacity} proposed a numerical technique for solving electromagnetic eigen-systems to determine the capacity between transceivers.
+Further extensions to ergodic capacity analyses with randomized EM-compliant channel models are studied in~\cite{poon2005degrees, poon2006impact, nam2014capacity}.